astroumd/lmtoy/docs/glossary.md

 * **band**:  coherent section in frequency space.
 For **RSR** there are 6 bands, sometimes the word **board** is used as well.
-LSR also uses this keyword, but there is currently only board=0 for LSR.
+LSR also uses this keyword.

+* **bank**:  OTF uses this, it's always 0.
+There are 2 slots (bank 0 and 1) in the data file, but only 0 is used.

 * **beam**:   in the 4x4 multi-beam.
 Not to be confused with the **FWHM**.
 At 115 GHz the **FWHM** is about 16", at 86 GHz about 21".
 The beam separation is 27.8"